-Figure 1 shows the distribution of the amount of time between first-contact connections for individual hosts.
+Figure 2 shows the distribution of the amount of time between first-contact connections for individual hosts.
 Here we have separated out the scanners (identified as discussed above).
-While the average interarrival time is 39.2 sec, we often see benign, non-scanner hosts initiating multiple first-contact connections separated by very little (< 1 sec) time.
-In fact, these short time intervals account for about 40% of the total intervals generated by benign hosts, which makes it impractical to use 1/sec fan-out rate to identify possible worm propagation activity.
+While the average interarrival time is 39.2 s, we often see benign, non-scanner hosts initiating multiple first-contact connections separated by very little (<1 s) time.
+In fact, these short time intervals account for about 40% of the total intervals generated by benign hosts, which makes it impractical to use 1/s fan-out rate to identify possible worm propagation activity.

-However, when focusing on sub-second interarrivals, we find that a benign host's short-time-scale activity fits fairly well to an exponential distribution, as illustrated in Figure 2.
-Here the fit to the empirical data uses $\mu=261$ msec.
-We note that a scanner could craft its probing scheduling such that its fine-grained scanning behavior matches
+However, when focusing on sub-second interarrivals, we find that a benign host's short-time-scale activity fits fairly well to an exponential distribution, as illustrated in Fig. 3.
+Here the fit to the empirical data uses $\mu = 261$ ms. We note that a scanner could craft its probing scheduling such that its fine-grained scanning behavior matches that of benign users, or at least runs slower than what we model as benign activity.
+However, this will significantly slow down the scanning speed, so compelling attackers to make this modification constitutes an advance in the ongoing "arms race" between attackers and defenders.